BradfordMedeiros/OldCode/README.md

 Some of the old code I did in the past while learning to code.
 Meh.
+Too messy, inconsistent, and too many side effects in functions.
+I don't like it anymore.
+Does some cool stuff though (1/2 credit?)